Richard Leedy (1951 - 2020) - Obituary

-Crestwood - Richard Carson Leedy, 68, of Crestwood, KY passed away peacefully on Friday, August 21, 2020 at Norton Brownsboro Hospital.
+Richard Carson Leedy, 68, of Crestwood, KY passed away peacefully Friday, Aug.
+21, 2020 at Norton Brownsboro Hospital.

-He was born on September 12, 1951 in PeWee Valley, KY to Homer and Edna (McMahan) Leedy.
+He was born Sept.
+12, 1951 in Pewee Valley, KY to Homer and Edna (McMahan) Leedy.
 He was a brick mason with an entrepreneurial spirit, and enjoyed flying model airplanes and gardening.

 He was predeceased by his parents, his brother Steven Leedy, and his lifelong best friend Russell Way.